 Each individual amino acid also has some of its own unique benefits.
 Here are a few of the highlights:

 As you can see, these amino acids are extremely important building blocks with lots of different functions in the body.
+This is why it is critical to eat a wide-variety of high protein foods to ensure your body has enough amino acids to function at its best.

 Amino Acids in Whey Protein